PedroZappa/42_minishell/README.md

 exit << a	# Leaks
 a

-exit /	# Does not exit as it should

-exit ''		# Exit message missing

 ls <	# Error Message Output differ ls >	# Error Message Output differ